shamilcm/crosentgec/README.md

 * Python 2.7
 * To generate exactly the excat same data with same tokenization, you may require NLTK v2.0b7 and LangID.py v1.1.6.

-Training Convolutional Seq2Seq and CroSent models:
+Training Baseline and CroSent models:
 * Python 3.6
 * PyTorch 0.4.1